-It’s been a busy few years for the smartphone market, as Apple’s iPhone has had to make way for a flurry of the best Android phones we've ever seen, not to mention the steadily growing Windows Phone OS.
-But which are the best smartphones in 2015, and what upcoming smartphones should be on your radar?
+It’s been a busy few years for the smartphone market, as Apple’s iPhone has had to make way for a flurry of the best Android phones we've ever seen, and a few Windows Phone handsets.
+But which are the best smartphones on the market, and which of the new 2015 smartphones should be on your radar?
 Read on...

 Best smartphones 2015